Blueberry galette is a fancy-dancy signature for a most plebian pie.

 My mother would have loved this recipe, my father, too.

-For Mom, cooking was a sort of witchcraft, a way to pamper the taste buds and handle a husband.
+For my mom, cooking was a sort of witchcraft, a way to pamper the taste buds and handle a husband.
+(Yes, she really was of that era.
+But really, aren't we all, still?
+I call it love.)

-If pie were always this easy, she’d have waved her rolling pin, I mean her wand, to make him real pie – no more pie in the sky – whenever he asked.
+But if pie were always this easy, I bet that she’d have waved her rolling pin, I mean her wand, to make him real pie – no more pie in the sky – whenever he asked.

 BLUEBERRY GALETTE